-These rankings were taken into consideration when developing the Annual Audit Plan for the Fiscal Year 2022.
+These rankings were taken into consideration when developing the Annual Audit Plan for the Fiscal Year 2023.
 We must emphasize that we must also give consideration to any unique situations that may arise as well as certain circumstances which might supersede our previously identified and scheduled top priority items.

-Annual Audit Plan for Fiscal Year 2022
+Annual Audit Plan for Fiscal Year 2023

 Auditable Unit Project/Audit Name Objective(s) Hours Required/Ongoing Proje ects School Department Student Activity Funds Agreed Upon Procedures Comply with Massachusetts General Laws.
 The Office of Internal Audit (OIA) performs the agreed upon procedures (AUP) for two years and the external auditors performs the AUP for the third year.
-Fiscal year 2022 represent the year in which the OIA will perform the AUP for the school year ended June 30, 2021.
-40 Treasurer City's Investment Quarterly Review Comply with City Ordinance 42-35.
+Fiscal year 2023 represent the year in which the OIA will perform the AUP for the school year ended June 30, 2022.
+180 Treasurer City's Investment Quarterly Review Comply with City Ordinance 42-35.
 Determine whether the City's investments are compliance with Massachusetts General Laws.
 40 Citywide and School Department Annual External Financial Audit The City's Ordinance requires the Office of Internal Audit to contract with an independent certified public accounting firm to conduct the annual external audit of City's financial statements.
 The firm also conducts the federally required Single Audit.
-30 Total Ho urs for Required/Ongoing Projects 110 Follow Up Reviews Department of Health and Human Services, TJ O'Connor Animal Control and Adoption Center, Department of Public Works, and the Springfield Police Department Follow Up Reviews - Performance audits of the Health and Human Services and TJ O'Connor Animal Control and Adoption Center, Bulk Trash Sticker review at the Department of Public Works, and the Springfield Police Department Compensatory Overtime and Educational Incentive reviews.
+20 Total Ho ours for Required/Ongoing Projects 240 Follow Up Reviews , Department of Health and Human Services, TJ O'Connor Animal Control and Adoption Center, and the Springfield Police Department Follow Up Reviews - Performance audits of the Department of Health and Human Services, TJ O'Connor Animal Control and Adoption Center, and the Springfield Police Department Compensatory Overtime and Educational Incentive reviews.
+Carryover from FY22 Audit Plan.
 Review, monitor, and test the implementation status of prior audit recommendations.
-200
+160